MODERN COMPUTATIONAL TECHNIQUES - 2020/1

 Indicative content includes:

-• Differential equations in physics; Linear algebra approach to their solution via BLAS & LAPACK libraries; Introduction to Maple and application to series, integration, and solution of equations (4 weeks)
+• Differential equations in physics; Linear algebra approach to their solution via Python libraries; Introduction to Maple, survey of its capabilities, and application to solution of differential equations (4 weeks)

-• Algorithmic techniques: Optimisation; Neural Networks, the Fast Fourier Transform (3 weeks)
+• Algorithmic techniques: Optimisation; Neural Networks and machine learning, the Fast Fourier Transform (5 weeks)

 • Monte Carlo Methods (2 weeks)